A Mathematical Lens for Teaching Data Science: Data science curricular foundations

-\citet{mcnamara2024} compares using the {\bf tidyverse} versus the formula syntax in {\bf R}.
-Her in class experiment demonstrates that that there is not a single best approach to teaching programming.
-However, she reiterates the importance of teaching only one syntax and being as consistent as possible with syntax \citep{mcnamara2021}. \citet{tidyeduc2022} describe the {\bf tidyverse} in more detail, focusing on the pedagogical benefits and opportunities.
+There are multiple ways to build up basic data management competencies. \citet{mcnamara2024} compares using the {\bf tidyverse} versus a different commonly used approach -- the formula syntax in {\bf R}.
+Her in-class experiment demonstrates that there is not a single best approach to teaching programming (and data management).
+She reiterates the importance of teaching only one syntax and being as consistent as possible with syntax \citep{mcnamara2021}. \citet{tidyeduc2022} describe the {\bf tidyverse} in more detail, focusing on the pedagogical benefits and opportunities over other tools for data management.